 Equality and Diversity

-The Department of Archaeology achieved a Bronze Award in the Equality Challenge Unit's Athena SWAN Charter in 2014 in recognition of its work to support equality and diversity.
+The Department of Archaeology holds a Bronze Athena SWAN award in recognition of its work to support equality and diversity.

 Head of Department, Dawn Hadley, commented on achieving the Bronze Award:

 "I am absolutely delighted to receive the news that the Department of Archaeology has achieved a Bronze Athena SWAN award again in 2018.
 It reflects the hard work that goes on to realise our commitment to diversity and inclusion in all our endeavours, and our belief that a diverse staff and student community benefits everyone.
 We are incredibly proud of this achievement."

 For a list of support services and support networks available to staff and students please click here